 Governor McKee, RI Office of Energy Resources and RIHousing Announce Zero-Energy Housing Awards

-PROVIDENCE, R.I. – Rhode Island Governor Dan McKee, the Office of Energy Resources (OER) and RIHousing announced today the award of funds to develop highly energy efficient housing for low- and moderate-income Rhode Islanders.
+RHODE ISLAND, January 6 - PROVIDENCE, RI – Rhode Island Governor Dan McKee, the Office of Energy Resources (OER) and RIHousing announced today the award of funds to develop highly energy efficient housing for low- and moderate-income Rhode Islanders.
 The demonstration program, Zero Energy for the Ocean State (ZEOS), is the result of a public-sector partnership between OER, RIHousing, and National Grid to explore innovative, replicable solutions to utilize cost saving, clean energy technologies in homes.

 "Addressing climate change and creating more affordable housing are two key priorities for my Administration," said Governor Dan McKee.
 "This effort is a perfect example of sustainable and innovative growth in those areas that in turn will provide affordable housing for Rhode Islanders and help us reach our bold but necessary climate change target.
 I want to thank the Office of Energy Resources, RIHousing, and all of the partners who collaborated on this program to benefit Rhode Islanders now and in the future."